Tuli Letuligasenoa

 Tuli Letuligasenoa (born June 9, 2000) is an American professional football defensive end.
 He played college football for the Washington Huskies.

-Early life and high school
+Early life

 Coming out of high school, Letuligasenoa was rated as a four star recruit, the 13th best defensive tackle, and the 124th overall player in the class of 2019.
 Letuligasenoa also held offers from schools such as Oregon, UCLA, USC, and Washington.
 Ultimately, Letuligasenoa committed to play college football for the USC Trojans.
 However, Letuligasenoa decided to de-commit from the Trojans, and commit to play for the Washington Huskies.

 College career

 In Letuligasenoa's first two seasons in 2019 and 2020, he totaled 28 tackles with three being for a loss, and a sack.
 In week seven of the 2021 season, Letuligasenoa recorded his first career interception versus Arizona.
 Letuligasenoa finished his breakout 2021 season tallying 36 tackles with six and a half being for a loss, a sack, two pass deflections, and an interception.
 For his performance in the 2021 season, Letuligasenoa was named an honorable mention all PAC-12 selection.
 In week five of the 2022 season, Letuligasenoa recorded three tackles and two pass deflections in a loss to UCLA.
 During the 2022 season, Letuligasenoa started in 11 games where he notched 30 tackles with four and a half being for a loss, and four pass deflections.
 In Letuligasenoa's final collegiate season in 2023 he recorded 19 tackles with three and a half being for a loss, and two pass deflections, while also helping Washington to reach the National Championship, where he would start in a loss to Michigan.